hengyang-zhao/n2/README.md

 # Project N2

-**N2: The Final Solution of Dot-Files Management for Unix Systems**
+_The final solution of dot-file management for Unix systems_

 Project N2 aims to solving all the pain points in dot-file management, such as version control, modularization, etc. It also provides an informative and